Read the pledge, then click “Take the Stay Safe Pledge” button at the bottom of the page.

 - Do not host visitors from outside of Central New York.**

 - Adhere to all directives and University guidance if I need to be quarantined or isolated.

 - Don’t attend in-person classes or participate in activities if exhibiting any symptoms of the COVID-19 virus, are awaiting test results, or test positive for the virus.

 - Participate in return to campus testing as well as any testing required throughout the academic year.

-- Immediately notify the Barnes Center of a positive Covid-19 test result if receiving a test not provided by the University.
+- Immediately notify Syracuse University's COVID-19 Project Management Office of a positive COVID-19 test result if receiving a test not provided by the University.